joaquinr-uner/harmonic_imputation/README.md

 <code>harm_int</code>: Interpolate at the harmonic level using one of the two possible interpolation schemes: 'spline' or 'pchip'.

-<code>impute_harm_int</code>: Global functions that runs all steps of the algorithm sequentially.
+<code>impute_harm_int</code>: Global function that runs all steps of the algorithm sequentially.
 Flags can be set to only run the initial imputation result.